bilisim1995/Lumen-CORS/README.md

 <br><br><br>
 <hr>

-## How can I resolve the CORS error in the lumen?
+## How can I resolve the CORS error in the lumen :question:

 # Step 1:
 Create a file named <ins>CorsMiddleware.php</ins> in the <ins>app->Http->Middleware</ins> directory in the lumen project.